Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \subsection{ASC}

-We propose the ASC method, which adaptively masks the transmitted semantic features from semantic level, effectively reducing redundant data and significantly decreasing communication overhead.
+ASC method is applied to adaptively mask the transmitted semantic features from the semantic level, effectively reducing the redundant data and significantly decreasing communication overhead.
 As illustrated in Fig. \ref{fig:LAM-SC}, we utilize a learnable mask network to generate the mask matrix, thereby eliminating unimportant data from the encoded semantic features.
 During transmission, the encoded semantic features are fed into the mask network, which outputs a corresponding mask matrix with values of either 0 or 1.
 The semantic features are then multiplied by the mask matrix, causing a portion of the unimportant features to be set to 0 and then obtaining the masked semantic features.

-To sum up, by applying the ASC to the semantic transmission process, essential semantic features can be maintained while superfluous semantic features are excluded, leading to a substantial reduction in communication overhead.
+To sum up, by applying the ASC to the semantic transmission process, essential semantic features can be maintained while redundant semantic features are excluded, leading to a substantial reduction in communication overhead.